 What’s even crazier is that nothing has changed about the school.
 The jump in applications isn’t because they overhauled their offerings, it’s all about numbers.
 When applying is easier and cheaper, more people will do it.
 More people applying drives down acceptance rates, and it becomes a feedback loop.
 More applications = lower acceptance rate.
 Lower acceptance rate = more applications.

-When asked about the lack of supplement, the Dean clarified that while there wasn’t a “technical” supplement, that didn’t mean that people don’t submit supplemental materials.
+When asked about the lack of supplement, he clarified that while there wasn’t a “technical” supplement, that didn’t mean that people don’t submit supplemental materials.
 To this, I said “Huh?”
 This was also paired with an exaggerated eyebrow raise.
 He clarified that while there is not a supplement, prospective students email the admissions office “all of the time” with unsolicited supplemental documents.

 Sending unsolicited documents isn’t unheard of, but, traditionally, it is the bane of many an admissions office, and they warn applicants that it’s an excellent way to end up on some sort of blacklist.
 It turns out that this allegedly is not the case at Skidmore.

 Yes, you read that right.
 According to them, when Skidmore receives supplemental materials they add them into the applicant’s file and take them into account, even when they aren’t about urgent or sudden extenuating circumstances (the only two situations in which we generally advise such emails).
-The most common supplement that they receive, according to the Dean, answers the question “Why do you want to go to Skidmore?”
+The most common supplement that they receive, according to the admissions representative, answers the question “Why do you want to go to Skidmore?”

 This is mindblowing and, while we don’t condone spamming admissions officers, it does show that ‘best practice’ isn’t universal.
 You can email admissions officers, but whatever you send must be high-quality, add something useful that was missing in your application, and be thoughtfully written and professionally presented.
 In short, don’t waste their time.